 The department’s decision of whether it is in the State's best interest to vacate is based on consideration of the comments received by mail and E-mail, DOT/PF, affected State agencies, and research by DNR staff.

 In addition to the comments received, DNR staff and DOT/PF will also consider the existing easement and the possible alternate access in terms of underlying land ownership, land management policies, current public use patterns, and practicality of use.
 These factors establish the scope of the department’s administrative review and finding.

 Occasionally, the department may require a field investigation to be conducted by DNR staff at the applicant’s expense.
 This inspection is to determine the current existing use and condition of the area proposed for vacation, and the adequacy of the proposed alternate route.

 IV.
 Vacation Document:

 A .
 If the petition is approved, at the petitioner’s expense, a survey and plat must be prepared by an Alaska Registered Land Surveyor and submitted for review and approval.
-These submittals are subject to a review fee of $200.00.
+This submittal is subject to a review fee of $200.00.

 B .
-The petition approval becomes null and void if a survey plat is not submitted and recorded within 18 months of the platting resolution approval date.
+The DNR Finding and Decision and State Platting Resolution become null and void if a survey plat is not submitted and recorded within 18 months of the platting resolution approval date.